 You need to ask every set of questions at the correct moment.
-The first set, general understanding of the company, should be asked during the first three months.
+The first set, a general understanding of the company, should be asked during the first three months.

 You should ask the employment engagement set of questions during the first year.
 This is also a good moment to ask the third set of questions.

-The final set, exit interview, has to be asked the moment the employee hands over their resignation letter.
+The final set, the exit interview, has to be asked the moment the employee hands over their resignation letter.

 By understanding all the implications it has and devising the right strategy, you can make sure the experience your staff will go through is a positive one.